exkcd/dotfiles/README.md

 In the `Brewfile` there are all the formulae and casks that I frequently use.
 Some more "case-by-case" casks are left out.

+### Other applicaitons

+* Adobe Lightroom (I edit photos for a hobby, definitely not required)

+* [BananaBin app](https://bananabin.app/) (It's a cute little trash can app that creates flies circling around the trash after a certain byte limit)

+* Zoom (Kinda necessary for university students, unfortunately)

 ## Usage

 It works for me, but if it doesn't work for you, I'm sorry.